• Skip to primary navigation

 Italicus is considered a rosolio, which is an old category of Italian liqueurs that were once popular among the Italian aristocracy.
 It was a drink of kings if you will.
 The name “rosolio” is derived from the Latin “ros solis,” meaning “sun dew” or “morning dew”.
 Rosolio faded in popularity with the rise of vermouth and amaro but has seen a resurgence with products like Italicus.

 Italicus makes for the perfect Italian spritz.
 Spritzes are typically served in Italy as an aperitivo or before-dinner drink, meant to stimulate the appetite.
-One of the most notable spritzes is the Aperol Spritz.
+Two of the most notable spritzes are the Aperol Spritz and Limoncello Spritz.
 A classic spritz is a wine-based cocktail, typically made using a 3-2-1 ratio.
 This means 3 parts prosecco (Italian sparkling white wine), 2 parts liqueur, and 1 part soda water.

 Ingredient Notes